 Returning to School

-In addition, so that the school may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their treatment records and communicate with their treatment providers) so that a professional assessment of their stability and readiness to return can be shared with the School.
+In addition, so that the school may conduct an individualized assessment of their circumstances, students on medical leave ordinarily will be required to consult with Harvard University Health Services (and to grant permission to Harvard University Health Services to obtain their relevant treatment records and communicate with their treatment providers) so that a professional assessment about the student’s productivity during their time away and readiness to return can be shared with the School.

 Any disciplinary matter must be resolved before a student on a leave of absence will be allowed to return and, if the student has been required to withdraw while on a leave of absence, then any conditions for return after a required withdrawal also must be satisfied.

-Students returning from a leave who wish to apply for financial aid must notify the Office of Admissions & Financial Aid and file the necessary application forms by mid-April for the following fall term, and by October 1 for the following spring term.
+Students returning from a leave who wish to apply for financial aid must notify the HKS Admissions and Financial Aid office and file the necessary application forms by mid-April for the following fall term, and by October 1 for the following spring term.
 Students who apply late cannot be assured that their aid will be available in time for registration payment deadlines.

-- The appropriateness of the student’s continued enrollment; or
+(a) the appropriateness of the student’s continued enrollment and/or residence; or

-- The student’s readiness to return to the Harvard community
+(b) the student’s readiness to return to the Harvard community.

-The contract may include, among other things, compliance with a medical treatment plan; regular consultations with health care professionals; communication with administrators; and limited disclosure of relevant medical information, on a need-to-know basis, such as compliance with treatment and restrictions on certain activities.
-The decision to require such a contract is arrived at in consultation with Harvard University Health Services after an individualized assessment of the nature of the student’s conduct and circumstances and any other pertinent factors.
+The agreement to engage in treatment may include, among other things, compliance with a medical treatment plan; regular consultations with health care professionals; communication with administrators; and limited disclosure of relevant medical information, on a need-to-know basis, such as compliance with treatment and restrictions on certain activities.
+The decision to require such an agreement is arrived at in consultation with Harvard University Health Services after an individualized assessment of the nature of the student’s conduct and circumstances and any other pertinent factors.